catkins/heartbeat/README.md

 ## Heartbeat

-Dead simple Redis based heartbeat service that uses less than 1MB of memory.
+Dead simple Redis based heartbeat service written in Go which uses less than 1MB of RAM.

+By default every second, heartbeat will send a Redis [PUBLISH](http://redis.io/commands/publish) command to a specified channel.

 ### Development